-The toolset and models have been widely trialled by various commercial organisations, including Philips, Israel Aircraft Industries (Tel Aviv) and QinetiQ (Malvern).
-In addition, Philips has recently completed a retrospective trial of thirty-two projects carried out in Bangalore.
+The toolset and models have been widely trialled by various commercial organisations, including those involved in the MODIST project, namely Philips, Israel Aircraft Industries (Tel Aviv) and QinetiQ (Malvern).
+In addition, Philips has recently completed a retrospective trial of thirty-two projects carried out at Bangalore.